tezedge/tezedge-docs/contents/tezedge/debugger.md

 ### **How it works**

+### **How it works**

 The core function of the debugger is to intercept all network communication made between the node (local) and the rest of the network (remote).
-We want to have a system that is capable of intercepting all of the data that is being sent across the network or part of the network, in our case, from a blockchain node.
+We want to have a tool that is capable of capturing all of communication intended for the local node.

 There are multiple methods of intercepting network communication.
-In our case, we chose to use a _tun device_ because it allows us to simulate an entire network, removing the need to run the network, or even be connected to the internet.
+In our case, we chose to a raw TCP socket.

-**The tun device**

-A tun device (shorthand for tunnel device) is essentially a virtual network card.
-The kernel creates a virtual interface that acts as a network card, despite lacking a physical component.
-Instead of sending data into the internet, the tun device sends it into an application — in our case, the TezEdge Debugger.

-The tun device operates on the 3rd layer (the network/internet layer), utilizing internet protocol (IP) and transmission control protocol (TCP) headers.
+The internet operates as a "layered" system, with multiple protocols on each layer.
+Internet protocol (IP) is protocol of the 3rd layer while user datagram protocol (UDP) and the transmission control protocol (TCP) belong to the 4th layer of the TCP/IP model.

-We utilize two tun devices, placing one within the docker container of the local TezEdge node and the other is placed on the side of the network.
-The first tun device intercepts all incoming communication (to the user) while the second tun device intercepts all outgoing communication.
-Since every packet sent across the network is either incoming or outgoing, the two tun devices are sufficient to capture all communication made between the node and the network.
+Peer to peer (P2P) communication between Tezos nodes operates under the aforementioned TCP protocol.
+The internal node uses a TCP socket.
+From the point of view of the application, the TCP socket works as a channel, as you input data, they are released on the other end in the order that they were received.
+Everything else is handled by the operating system.

+A Raw TCP socket works differently-it captures packets with headers, but you have to compose the message yourself and make sure it's in the right order.
+However, it allows you to capture all of the communication, not just the one that is intended for your application.

+Applications commonly use standard TCP sockets, with the TCP stack being held internally by the operating system.
+We, on the other hand, use a “raw” TCP socket, which is received from the operating system and operates on TCP packets (instead of already processed bytes) but does not contain a TCP stack.

+This allows it to capture all TCP packets, including their TCP and IP headers.
+Using the raw socket, you can intercept all of the packets that constitute TCP communication.
+Based on the data in the packet headers, you can then filter the packets that are used in communication with the Tezos node.

+**The raw TCP socket**

+In addition to the message, a TCP header contains two more items: an IP header and the TCP header itself.

+The IP header contains the IP address, which informs us about the packet’s sender and receiver.
+The TCP header provides us with the TCP port, which informs us which application the packet belongs to.

+Using Docker, you can create a shared network - there were two containers on the same network, with one running a Tezos node and the other running the Debugger.
+Since all of the communication is contained within this network, you can use the Debugger to analyze it.
+This removes the obligation to set up a tun device, which makes it a more user-friendly experience.

 **Simulating network traffic**

-A major advantage of the tun device is that you can simulate transmission across a network, and therefore you can simulate an entire network without having to run it, even without being connected to the internet.
-The tun device also opens up interesting possibilities into the future, such as message replay or simulating multiple hosts simultaneously.
+In order to perform replay, we need to simulate a running node by literally connecting the node onto another node.
+Now that you have a local node running, you launch the Debugger
+If you want to perform replay on the running node, you need to open another TCP socket locally.
+In this case, it is a common TCP socket (not raw).
+Through this socket, the Debugger communicates with the node as if it were another node, sending messages based on what is stored in its database.

+In order to perform replay, we need to create a snapshot of communication we want to simulate (by using the debugger).
+Using the snapshot and plain TCP socket, we can use the debugger as if it is a node itself, but instead of actual P2P communication logic, it uses the created snapshot as a guide to drive the P2P communication.

 **Operating within the Tezos network**